The goal of early childhood education should be to activate the child’s own natural desire to learn. Maria Montessori

-Or not.. 🙂 This was done to satisfy Blossom’s great interest in spiders.
+Or not. 🙂 This was done to satisfy Blossom’s great interest in spiders.
 We talked and discussed these creatures and their habits.
 Next thing I see – she is using Montessori math beads for making a model of a spider.
 She did request my assistance.
-As we made this spider and web together we talked about number of legs and eyes spiders have, what they eat and how they catch their prey.
+As we made this spider and web together, we talked about the number of legs and eyes spiders have, what they eat and how they catch their prey.

 I found that one of the most valuable lessons children are taught when working with Botany materials – the understanding of the natural processes.
 They touch and feel living matter which gives them more appreciation for nature.

-Learning new language is always very effective when it is something child is interested it.
+Learning new language is always very useful when it is something child is interested it.
 We discovered a jellyfish on a shore one day.
 Guess what we did the next day..

 I have to mention that my daughter now attends Forest School in the area once a week.
-I can’t emphasise strongly enough how amazing this program is.
+I can’t emphasise strongly enough how fantastic this program is.
 We also attend swimming pool, Sunday school and 0-5 singing sessions once a week.
-Practical Life activities – essential part of our everyday life, as I mentioned earlier – cooking, making fruit snacks, mopping, dusting, folding clothes, checking mail box, baking – something we encourage our 4 yo to take active part of on daily basis.
+Practical Life activities – the essential part of our everyday life, as I mentioned earlier – cooking, making fruit snacks, mopping, dusting, folding clothes, checking the mailbox, baking – something we encourage our 4 yo to take an active part of on a daily basis.